monicagiraldochica/bash_tutorial/docs/files2.md

 `echo "some text" >> someFile.txt` appends `some text` in a new line of `someFile.txt` and adds the new line character t=at the end.
 If `someFile.txt` didn't exist, the file is created.

-If you add the flag `-n`, bash won't print the trailing newline character: `echo -n "some text" >> someFile.txt`.
+If you add the flag `-n`, Bash won't print the trailing newline character: `echo -n "some text" >> someFile.txt`.

-If you add the flag `-e`, bash will interpret the character scape sequences in the text (see table below in the `printf` section for a list of scape sequences).
+If you add the flag `-e`, Bash will interpret the character scape sequences in the text (see table below in the `printf` section for a list of scape sequences).

 If you use `>` instead of `>>`, the previous contents of the file (if it existed) will be erased and replaced with the new text that you are echoing.